How are Breathing Space Baby Yoga & Play classes different from postnatal yoga or classes offered elsewhere?

 In a lot of classes, baby’s roll is relegated to being used as a weight, all be it a very cute one.

-While there’s nothing wrong with any of these approaches, that’s not what we are doing at Breathing Space.
+While there’s nothing wrong with any of these approaches, that’s not what we are doing at in Baby Yoga & Play.

 Baby Yoga & Play focuses on the interaction between baby and caregiver with lots of baby-centric activities, but we do incorporate postpartum appropriate stretching and strengthening for caregivers.